Theodorus the Atheist

 Theodorus (c.
 340-c.
 250 BCE) the Atheist, of Cyrene, was a philosopher of the Cyrenaic school.
 He lived in both Greece and Alexandria, before ending his days in his native city of Cyrene.
 As a Cyrenaic philosopher, he taught that the goal of life was to obtain joy and avoid grief, and that the former resulted from knowledge, and the latter from ignorance.
 But his principal claim to fame was his alleged atheism.
 He was usually designated by ancient writers Atheus, the Atheist.

-Unless indicated otherwise, the text in this article is either based on Wikipedia article "Theodorus the Atheist" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on original research by Jahsonic and friends.
+Unless indicated otherwise, the text in this article is either based on Wikipedia article "Theodorus the Atheist" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on research by Jahsonic and friends.
 See Art and Popular Culture's copyright notice.

 Personal tools